An explanation of antimicrobial resistance and answers to questions.

 Since 2005, WHO has produced a regularly updated list of all Critically Important Antimicrobials (CIAs) currently used for human medicine (mostly also used in veterinary medicine), grouped into three categories (Critically Important, Highly Important, Important) based on their importance to human medicine.
 The list is intended to assist in managing antimicrobial resistance, ensuring that all antimicrobials, especially CIAs, are used prudently both in human and veterinary medicine.
 Use of this list will help preserve the efficacy of these medicines, which are in some cases ‘last resort’ treatments in human medicine.

-In 2007, the OIE unanimously adopted the list of antimicrobial agents that are critically important for veterinary medicine.
+In 2007, the OIE unanimously adopted the list of antimicrobial agents that are critically important for veterinary medicine (2021 edition).
 The list is regularly updated and addresses all antimicrobials used in food-producing animals, divided into critically important, highly important and important antimicrobials.
 In 2007, FAO/OIE/WHO experts met to consider the WHO and OIE lists of critically important antimicrobials and to address the overlap of the two lists.
 The potential hazards to public health resulting from this overlap and the combinations of pathogen, antimicrobial and animal species of most concern were considered.
 The meeting concluded that the lists of critically important antimicrobials should be revised on a regular basis in a collaborative and coordinated approach by FAO, OIE and WHO.

 In 2017, WHO published guidelines on use of medically important antimicrobials in food-producing animals, recommending that farmers and the food industry stop using antibiotics routinely to promote growth and prevent disease in healthy animals.
 These guidelines aim to help preserve the effectiveness of antibiotics that are important for human medicine by reducing their use in animals.